 The Belgian label Rombaut not only creates sustainable sneakers under designer Mats Rombaut, but also completely new vegan slippers.
 Which - following the green idea - also look like a green lettuce leaf.
 The other shoe models are also vegan and consist, for example, of rubber, tree bark or cellulose.
 Prominent wearers of the Rombaut sneakers are Haley Baldwin and Bella Hadid.
 The latter has been seen many times with the ankle-high Boccaccio model, for example.

 Starting with sustainably produced soccer balls, Ethletic has developed into a sneaker company that produces completely vegan shoes.
 The German company also uses organic cotton and rubber for its sustainable sneakers.
 The style is reminiscent of Converse or Vans, with Ethletic being even more upbeat in the colors.

 The Spanish company Ecoalf was founded by Javier Goyeneche because he wanted to create a fashion series that is just as fashionable and qualitative as non-recycled products using recycled material.
-With his “Because there is still Planet B”, Ecoalf meets the ravages of time.
-The sneakers, too, are of course fair trade: The sole is made of algae, the material is made of recycled plastic bottles.
+With its “Because there is no Planet B”, Ecoalf meets the ravages of time.
+The sneakers, too, are of course fair trade: The sole is made of algae and the material is made of recycled plastic bottles.
 Buying sustainable sneakers, doing good and minimizing waste - stars like Gwyneth Paltrow also love the concept.